 2. Trace around this pattern using a pen.

 3. Mark the Press Stud position.
-Remove paper pattern and cut out along pen line.
+Remove the paper pattern and cut it out along the pen line.

 4. Iron one side of the Bias Binding flat.

 5. Pin and sew bias binding to the right side of the fabric all the way around the outside edge, overlapping the ends.
 Do the same for the tail hole.